Azure-Samples/MyDriving/Docs/RefDocs/02-TopLevel/02-01 IoT Devices.md

 # Devices in our solution: OBD

+The SmartKar [TODO change name of app] solution collects On-board Diagnostics (OBD) data from your car to send to the solution back end for analysis.
+Modern cars have a standard OBD-II Data Link Connector somewhere in the cabin that enables you plug in a OBD-II device that reads the OBD data and makes it available to other devices over USB, Bluetooth or a local WiFi network.

 ## What is OBD and does it do?

 Summarize the types of data that ODB can collect and forward.